envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 ### How cert-manager and Envoy Gateway Interact

-*This explains [cert-manager Concepts](https://cert-manager.io/docs/concepts/) in a Envoy Gateway context.*
+*This explains [cert-manager Concepts](https://cert-manager.io/docs/concepts/) in an Envoy Gateway context.*

 In the interaction between the two, cert-manager does all the heavy lifting.
 It subscribes to changes to Gateway resources (using the [`gateway-shim` component](https://github.com/cert-manager/cert-manager/tree/master/pkg/controller/certificate-shim/gateways).)
 For any Gateway it finds, it looks for any [TLS listeners](https://gateway-api.sigs.k8s.io/guides/tls/#listeners-and-tls), and the associated `tls.certificateRefs`.
 Note that while Gateway API supports multiple refs here, Envoy Gateway only uses one. cert-manager also looks at the `hostname` of the listener to figure out which hosts the certificate is expected to cover.
-More than one listeners can use the same certificate Secret, which means cert-manager needs to find all listeners using the same Secret before deciding what to do.
+More than one listener can use the same certificate Secret, which means cert-manager needs to find all listeners using the same Secret before deciding what to do.
-If the `certificatRef` points to a valid certificate, given the hostnames, cert-manager has nothing to do.
+If the `certificatRef` points to a valid certificate, given the hostnames found in listeners, cert-manager has nothing to do.

 If there is no valid certificate, or it is about to expire, cert-manager's `gateway-shim` creates a Certificate resource, or updates the existing one. cert-manager then follows the [Certificate Lifecycle](https://cert-manager.io/docs/concepts/certificate/#certificate-lifecycle).